GRamya001/FarmAI/README.md

 Result:
 After training the model, when the model tested upon test data, obtained the accuracy around 98 percent.

+Mobile App:
+ Used android studio to develop a mobile app using kotlin and added firebase inorder to intergrate it with ML model that predicts crop.

 Use cases:
   1. This application can be used by any farmer who has access to a mobile phone.